 Let’s Chat About Hair Growth

-There’s a lot of misinformation out there and I don’t want you to be hoodwinked into wasting money or believing something that’s false.
-So today I am going to bust some hair growth myths that have been floating around.
+There’s a lot of misinformation out there, and I don’t want you to be hoodwinked into wasting money or believing something that’s false.
+Here I bust several common hair growth myths that are rampant on the internet.
 Let’s get into it.

 Hair Growth Myth #1